HIRO-group/marl-experiments/README.md

 # Description

+A repsitory for conducting multi-agent reinforcement learning experiments.

 # Instructions

  1. Create the Conda environment from the `environment.yml` file.
+This will install all the necessary python dependencies on your system.
     ```
     conda env create -f environment.yml
     ```